 The AIM Hallmarks Grants support Accredited Museums or museums Working Towards Accreditation in England.
 There is a total fund of £60,000 in 2020-2021.
 The grants are funded by Arts Council England, through AIM’s National Portfolio Organisation funding.

 This year grants of up to £10,000 will be available to support projects addressing AIM’s new Tackling Inequality Hallmark.
+Applications have now closed; look out for news on the successful projects in the coming months.

 We wish to support organisations to contribute to positive change by committing to identifying and taking steps to address inequalities.
 This could be through organisational change; for example, widening their range of Trustees or developing an inclusive approach to understanding and acting on the needs of their workforce.
 Museums also have a unique opportunity to use and develop their collections to highlight discrimination, identify and address missing perspectives and encourage debate and discussion.